httptoolkit/httptoolkit-website/readme.md

 Please ensure that your code adheres to the existing code style and conventions used in the project.

+### Placement of the images:

+In order to get the benefis of the image optimization, these images should stored inside the public folder like `public/images/posts/..` or `public/images/docs/..` (except for the statically imported images and remote images).
+Then these images can be referenced in the src attribute of the <Image /> element.

 ### Git commit messages

 This project uses a simplified version of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).